 What to Wear to a Black Tie Optional or Formal Wedding

-To us, a black tie optional dress code means that guests have the option to dress in formal attire, as outlined above or opt for a slightly less formal take on those guidelines.
+To us, a black tie optional dress code means that guests have the option to dress in formal attire, as outlined above or opt for a slightly lower level of formality than described in those guidelines.
 It's still a formal and elegant look but with a bit more of a relaxed approach.
 This allows for a bit more of the flexibility with color and individual style we mentioned above while maintaining a level of sophistication and formality appropriate for the occasion.
 It's always a good ideaIn general it's always best to lean towards a more formal and elegant look when attending a wedding with the black tie optional dress code.

 Accessories, makeup, and hair should still be elegant, but elements like sparkly jewelry or all-out glamour are not as emphasized.